 Carmen: Cool!
 And this is more a curiosity, why the project name is Reincarnate.
 Actually, we are willing to hear, 3 things this word inspires in you.
 It can be linked to the project or not.

 Carmen: Amazing!
 And let us move to the last question of this short interview.
-To wrap up, just IN one sentence, what is the key message that all reincarnate team members must put forward?
+To wrap up, just in one sentence, what is the key message that all reincarnate team members must put forward?

 Timo: The main message?